 'A Day in the Life' Project: Photographs by Street Youth of their Animals, 2012

 Art for Animals’ Sake(AFAS) hosted a series of workshops serving some of the most vulnerable members of our community, street youth and their animal companions.
-With plastic disposable cameras and guidance from mentors and professional photographers, the participants of all ages created photographs over the course of several weeks.
-Street youth and young adults captured the unique bond they share with their trusted animals while also learning to explore creative expression applying fundamental critical thinking and developing technical skills to use toward future toward career goals.
+Armed with plastic disposable cameras and guidance from mentors and professional photographers, the participants of all ages created photographs over the course of several weeks.

-The end result was a poignant portfolio of photographs articulating empathy for animals through, with exhibits at Peace for the Streets offices and West Seattle’s Mind Unwind Gallery.
+The end result is a poignant portfolio of photographs articulating empathy for animals with exhibits at Peace for the Streets and West Seattle’s Mind Unwind Gallery.

-Homeless youth often adopt puppies and kittens as surrogate for familial love and to create sense of support that is often absent on the street.
+Homeless youth often adopt puppies and kittens as surrogate for familial love and to create a sense of support that is often absent on the street.
 Whole families often find themselves suddenly homeless with no place to go.
-The recent economic downturn put increased pressure on families and their trusted companions in jeopardy.
+The recent economic downturn put increased pressure on families and their trusted companions.
 Most family shelters and transitional housing facilities do not allow animals to accompany their residents.

-AFAS collaborated with Peace for the Streets by Kids from the Streets (PSKS) an organization on Seattle’s Capitol Hill, which provide support and services to area homeless youth and young adults.
+AFAS collaborated with Peace for the Streets by Kids from the Streets (PSKS)..
 “Our committed efforts are targeted at providing stepping stones to transition youths from the streets to self-sufficiency and productive roles in community”. (http://www.psks.org/) Unlike most organizations, animals are welcome in their daytime drop in facility.
-Participants were enlisted through former monthly art workshops at PSKS and in association with Nickelsville, a homeless encampment in West Seattle.
-Nickelsville as since been disbanded in 2013.
+Participants were enlisted through the monthly art workshops at PSKS and partnered with residents of Nickelsville, a homeless encampment in West Seattle.

 The images created reveal the relationships, environments and greater community the homeless and their allies share with animals.
 See below a portfolio of the beautiful photographs created during the workshops.